eng-dtarek/collaboration_and_competition/README.md

 ## Approach and solution

 The notebook Tennis.ipynb contains the code to set up the environment and the outer episode iteration to solve the reinforcement problem.
-My solution uses A multi agent variant of DDPG called Multi Agent Deep Deterministic Policy Gradient (MADDPG) is described in this [paper](https://arxiv.org/abs/1706.02275)
+My solution uses A multi agent variant of DDPG called Multi Agent Deep Deterministic Policy Gradient (MADDPG) is described in this [paper](https://arxiv.org/abs/1706.02275) along with experience replay and some noise.

 ## Dependencies